Get the latest exhibition, events and programming activities at Queensland Museum Kurilpa every month, with our free eNews straight to your inbox!

 Join Fashion Queensland for this specially curated series during Brisbane Fashion Month.
 Talk tickets include exclusive, after-hours access to Make a Scene: Fashioning Queer Identity and Club Culture in the 90s.

-This exhibition also features in the 2025 Brisbane Festival and Melt Festival programs.
+Make a Scene also features in the 2025 Melt Festival programs.
 Sign up to our eNews and follow us on social media to hear when new events and programs are released.

 This exhibition explores LGBTQ+ histories and experiences.